 - In cardiomyocytes, this leads to increased contractility (positive inotropic effect), reduced velocity of electric conduction (negative dromotropic effect) via AV node depression,; and a reduction of the heart rate (negative chronotropic effect) via SA node depression.

-- In neurons of the vagal nerve, this leads to reduced velocity of electric conduction, which causes reduced heart rate (via a reflexive reduction of sympathetic transmission).
+- In neurons of the vagal nerve, this leads to reduced velocity of electric conduction, which causes reduced heart rate (via increased vagal tone and a reflexive reduction of sympathetic transmission).

 - Digoxin overdose (iatrogenic, by nonadherence to prescribed dosages or by ingestion of plants containing cardiac glycosides)